Implementing Lifecycle Rules for Shapefile Archives: Atomic Tiering and Integrity Validation

 Atomic Shapefile Tiering

-Shapefile components must transition as a group, gated on completeness so no sidecar is left behind:
+Shapefile components must transition as a single group, gated on completeness so no sidecar is ever left behind in a hotter tier:

-Lifecycle windows must map directly to jurisdictional data mandates and query frequency.
-Actively queried boundary layers remain in standard storage, while historical survey datasets transition to infrequent access or deep archive classes.
-Retrieval latency tolerances and egress cost models dictate cold-tier placement, particularly when full-group restoration is required for coordinate transformation pipelines.
-All expiration windows must explicitly reference established Retention Policy Frameworks to prevent premature deletion of spatial records.
-The architecture assumes S3-compatible storage with tag-based evaluation, though the logic applies identically to Azure Blob and GCS equivalents.
+Lifecycle windows must map to jurisdictional data mandates and query frequency, not to object age alone.
+Actively queried boundary layers stay in standard storage, while historical survey datasets transition to infrequent-access or deep-archive classes — a decision that depends on the same retrieval-latency and egress trade-offs covered in object storage selection for GIS archives and in the wider hot/warm/cold tier design for geospatial data.
+The procedure below assumes S3-compatible storage with tag-based lifecycle evaluation, though the logic applies identically to Azure Blob and GCS equivalents.

 Step 1: Enforce Atomic Ingestion and Immutable Tagging